Skip to Content

 The Afghan Hound is ranked 10th dumbest dog breed because of its unwillingness to obey and learn.

-Dogs of this breed are slim, stylish and swift.
-It’s probably why have such confident personalities and high self-esteem.
-This in turn leads to an independent mind-set.
+The Afghan Hound is slim, stylish and swift.
+It’s probably why have such confident personalities or high self-esteem.
+This, in turn, leads to an independent mind-set.
+And if we’ve learned anything, dogs that’ll think for themselves score the lowest of these IQ tests.

 Try instructing an Afghan Hound to do your bidding and the only reaction you are likely to get is an aloof expression, as if it is unable to comprehend anything you say.
-It is because of this behavior that has also caused many pet owners to describe this dog breed as being ‘air-headed.’
+It’s because of this behavior that has also caused many owners to describe this dog breed as being ‘air-headed.’

 Rather than expecting your Afghan Hound to follow instructions, accept them for what they are, namely for their excellent hunting skills.
-In lieu, you will have earned an affectionate and devoted fashionista for a pet.
+This is where their true intelligence lies – in their ability to swiftly track and hunt game.

 The Truth About “Dumb Dogs”